DSP-Wiki/wiki-pre/README.md

 It only Contains the Requirements for mediawiki to work along with redis.

-This Image dose not contain MediaWiki
+This Image does not contain MediaWiki